 A Master’s Degree in Data Science helps and trains individuals to understand how to curate and manipulate data for insights—actionable or theoretical.
 Learning these cutting-edge methods will allow graduate students to pursue their interests and use data science techniques to contribute to their fields or places of work.

 The main difference between a traditional master’s degree and an online degree is the method of delivery.
 In traditional programs, students are required to attend classes, lectures, discussions, and group assignments.
+Online master's degree requirements, compared with traditional program requirements, are the same.

 On the other hand, online data science programs allow students to work both independently and collaboratively with their professors and peers.
 It is only that they do it via web-based learning platforms provided by a third party or the university itself.
 Popular third-party platforms include Coursera and EdX.